TKMM-Team/Tkmm-Wiki/wwwroot/faq/index.md

       "mainEntity": [
         {
             "@type": "Question",
-            "name": "Why do I need a full game dump?", "acceptedAnswer": {
+            "name": "Why do I need a game dump?", "acceptedAnswer": {
                 "@type": "Answer",
                 "text": "To save space and be more copyright-friendly, TKMM stores mods without any of the game's copyrighted content.\n\nThis is achieved by comparing the game's copyrighted file with the modded file.\n\nWhile this makes distributing mods easier, it also means that TKMM needs access to a copy of the game.\n\nDistributing any part of the game files is illegal, thus, TKMM requires you to provide your own legally obtained copy of the game."